My experience with Tysabri so far

 Tysabri is given through an IV infusion and taken once a month in the hospital infusion room.
 At St Vincents in Sydney this room is called IBAC.

 The whole visit last's about 3 hours.
 When I arrive the nurses take my blood pressure and temperature and then prepare the infusion.
-The Tysabri infusion itself lasts about an hour, then they run a flush of fluids which is another 45min-1hr, then they need to monitor you for an another hour after that, so it tends to take about 3 or so hours.
+The Tysabri infusion itself lasts about an hour, then they run a flush of fluids which is about another 45 minute, then they need to monitor you for an another hour after that, so it tends to take about 3 or so hours.
 My appointments usually start at 10.30am and I generally leave around 1-1.30pm.
 Sometimes the infusion rooms are busy and the wait times for change over of meds to fluids and the canula removal can be longer.
 I've written a post all about infusion day with more details on the actual day itself, what it entails + how to prepare for it here in my 9 Tips for infusion day - how to make it less painful and more enjoyable (scroll to 2nd post on this link).
 If your just starting Tysabri that would be a great post to read as there are a few little tips and tricks I’ve learnt over the years that will help you enjoy the day more.

 how it fits in with my lifestyle